yurivish/LowDimNearestNeighbors.jl/README.md

 # Nearest-Neighbor Search in Low Dimensions

-This package implements approximate nearest-neighbor search in low dimensions for points with integer coordinates, using an elegant idea from a 2006 [paper](http://cs.uwaterloo.ca/~tmchan/sss.ps) by Timothy M. Chan.
+This package implements approximate nearest-neighbor search in low dimensions for points with unsigned integer coordinates, using an elegant idea from a 2006 [paper](http://cs.uwaterloo.ca/~tmchan/sss.ps) by Timothy M. Chan.

 ```julia
 	using LowDimNearestNeighbors